ncita-repository/WP1.3_multiple_modalities/README.md

     pip3 install -r requirements.txt

-## Basic instructions on running the code
+## Running the "stand-alone" *ROI copy/propagation* tool

-A *source* ROI Collection (DICOM-RTSTRUCT or DICOM-SEG) is copied (or propagated) to a *target* DICOM series.
+A *source ROI Collection* (DICOM-RTSTRUCT or DICOM-SEG) is copied (or propagated) to a *target* DICOM series.
 One such single operation will be referred to as a *run*.
 When executing the code, a `runID` must be provided, and the directory path of the configuration file that contains the metadata attributed to that run, `cfgDir`.
 The steps required to perform a run are as follows:

 1. Create a configuration file(s) for the run(s) you wish to carry out.